duck7000/aur_epsonscan2/README.md

 makepkg -si

-Install epsonscan2 non free plugin: yay epsonscan2-non-free-plugin
+Install epsonscan2 non free plugin:<br>
+yay epsonscan2-non-free-plugin

 The non free plugin is not only for OCR or Wireless scanning, some models do need a proprietary firmware!